Jaylen Samuels: 2021

 On August 31, 2021, Samuels was waived by the Steelers as part of final roster cuts and re-signed to the practice squad the next day.
 He was released on October 27.

 Houston Texans

 On October 29, 2021, Samuels was signed to the Houston Texans practice squad.
+Samuels finished the 2021 season with appearances in three games.

 Arizona Cardinals

 On January 19, 2022, Samuels signed a reserve/future contract with the Arizona Cardinals.
 He was released on May 31, 2022.

+Houston Roughnecks

+On December 8, 2023, Samuels signed with the Houston Roughnecks of the XFL.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and United States Football League merged to create the United Football League (UFL).

+San Antonio Brahmas

+On January 5, 2024, Samuels was drafted by the San Antonio Brahmas during the 2024 UFL dispersal draft.
+He was released on March 10, 2024.

+Ottawa Redblacks

+On May 1, 2025, it was announced that Samuels had been signed by the Ottawa Redblacks of the Canadian Football League.
+However, he was part of the final training camp cuts on May 31, 2025.